davidmerfield/Blot/app/templates/archive/readme.txt

 Designed for a collection of quotes (text files), links (weblocs) and images.
 Primarily for images.
 Optimized for tag folders and tagging in general.

+The typography of the are.na blog is marvellous: https://www.are.na/blog/ida-c-benedetto

 A few decisions to make:

 Fixed floating navigation or part of page?
 I decided on part of page.